bakiguher/Google-Data-Analytics-Case-Study/README.md

 The data source is reliable, original, comprehensive, current and cited.
 The data has been made available under this [license] (https://ride.divvybikes.com/data-license-agreement).

-3-PROCESS
 All 2021 data was very big, I downloaded it to my local pc and combined them in to one .csv file with a python script [prepare_csv.py](prepare_csv.py).
 Checked for duplicates, there was none.
 In total there are: 5595064 rows Then .csv file is uploaded to kaggle.

+3-PROCESS
+...combined_csv.csv file uploaded to [www.kaggle.com](https://www.kaggle.com/bakiguher/google-data-analytics-certificate-course-capstone)